 Perenco has operated in Guatemala since 2001.
 Oil production comes from the Xan Field, located in the north-west Petén region of Guatemala.

 Perenco has operated in Guatemala since 2001.
 Oil production comes from the Xan Field, located in the north-west Petén region.
-Part of the state’s financial contribution to the project is distributed to the local municipalities of Petén, thus providing assistance for the development of rural communities.
+Part of Perenco contribution to the State is distributed to the local municipalities of Petén, thus providing assistance for the development of rural communities.
 In addition, Perenco executes a social investment program that seeks empowerment and self-determination of communities.

 Perenco’s Guatemala operations have been able to reduce the economic decline of the Xan Field to virtually 0%.

-Perenco also operates a refinery with a processing capacity of 5 000 bopd, producing fuel oil for use at Xan and asphalt for the Central American consumer market.
+Perenco also operates a refinery with a processing capacity of 5,000 bopd, producing fuel-oil for use at Xan and asphalt for the Central American road infrastructure market.

-A power optimisation project was commissioned in 2014, allowing more fluid from the reservoir and much greater efficiency of the overall operation.
+A power optimisation project was commissioned in 2014, increasing the capacity to manage fluid from the reservoir and improving the energy efficiency of the overall operation.

 In 2015, Perenco Guatemala signed a new exploration contract for a block located in the area of Cotzal (La Cruces Municipality) bordering Mexico and the Usumacinta River.
 The contract foresees a 500 km² seismic program.